josiahe2793/first-repo/README.md

-This is my first repo, I think I will be very successful in the usage of Github As long as I study of course!
+This is my first repo, I think I will be very successful in the usage of Github.
+As long as I study of course!